kkirstein/proglang-playground/README.md

 A standardized version of LISP, containing an object system (CLOS) and many libraries.

+# Elixir

+A functional programmig language for the Erlang virtual machine.
+It features macros, strong concurrency features (Erlang!) and an expressive syntax ala Ruby.

 # Elm

 Elm is a Haskell-style programming language for web development.
 It compiles to JavaScript and features Functional Reactive Programming for GUIs.

 # Frege

-Frege is a Haskell implementation for the Java Virtuell Machine (JVM).
+Frege is a Haskell implementation for the Java Virtual Machine (JVM).

 # Haxe